dbfit/dbfit/CONTRIBUTING.md

 The fully-built VM includes:
  *  working installs of Gradle, MySQL, PostgreSQL, Derby and HSQLDB
  *  the pre-requisites to easily install Oracle
+ *  the pre-requisites to easily install DB2

 The VM doesn't include:
  *  a working Oracle installation (however there is a shell script to help with the installation described below)
- *  a working DB2 installation
  *  a working SQL Server installation (obviously)

 ### Setting up the test VM